Deploy an IOC with ArgoCD#

 Note

-Note that source.repoURL here points at the services repo, not the deployment repo.
-The root Application’s source.repoURL (in apps.yaml) points at the deployment repo; every child Application sources its Helm chart from services/<service> in the services repo.
-The template seeds three child services: t01-epics-pvcs (shared storage), t01-epics-opis (auto-generated OPIs) and t01-epics-gateways (a Channel Access gateway).
-A bare entry with no value — like t01-epics-pvcs: — inherits all the defaults above.
+source.repoURL here points at the services repo, not this one: every child Application sources its Helm chart from services/<service> in the services repo.
+The template seeds three children — t02-epics-pvcs (shared storage), t02-epics-opis (auto-generated OPIs) and t02-epics-gateways (a Channel Access gateway).
+A bare entry like t02-epics-pvcs: inherits all the defaults above.

 For the full model behind these files — the two-repository split, the argocd-apps library chart, and how one map becomes many Applications — see How ArgoCD Deploys Your IOCs.